 FAQs About Wine

-- Temperatures centred around 13 degress Celsius is optimal for storing all types of wine.
+Temperatures centred around 13 degrees Celsius is optimal for storing all types of wine.

 The tart quality in wine that gives a sense of body and structure